-Term or abbreviation Meaning "the Act" means The Capital Markets Act, Chapter 485A of the Laws of Kenya, (Amended by Act No. 48 of 2013); "AGM" means Annual General Meeting; "CBD" means central business district "CDSC" means Central Depository and Settlement Corporation Limited; "CED" means Civil Engineering Design (K) Ltd; "CGU" means Cash-Generating Unit; "CMA" or "Capital Markets Authority" or "Authority" means the Capital Markets Authority in Kenya established by statute (and includes any successor thereto (whether immediate or derivative); "Co-op Bank" means The Co-operative Bank of Kenya Limited; "Distribution Date" means date by which distributions to unitholders are required to be made, being 30 April annually; "Eligible Assets" means the eligible real estate and/or eligible cash investments that the ILAM Fahari Property Income Fund is permitted to invest in; "FVOCI" means fair value through other comprehensive income; "FVTPL" means fair value through profit or loss; "GLA" means gross lettable area, being the total area of a building that can be let to a tenant.
-GLA comprises primary GLA plus supplementary areas which include for example, storerooms, balconies, terraces, patios and signage/ advertising areas dedicated for the use by the tenant and exclude basements and parking.
-Unless otherwise noted, any reference within the report to m is based on GLA; "IFRS" means the International Financial Reporting Standards; "ILAM" means ICEA LION Asset Management Limited; "Independent Property Valuers" or "Valuer" means the independent property valuers of the I-REIT, as appointed from time to time on a 3-year cycle or in line with the independence rules per the Regulations; "I-REIT" means Income REIT; "KRA" means Kenya Revenue Authority; "LDK" means LDK Africa Limited; "Legal Advisor" means the legal advisor to the REIT, being Mboya Wangong'u and Waiyaki Advocates; Hamilton Harrison & Mathews Advocates; "LLP" means Limited Liability Partnership; "m2" or "sqm" means square metres; "MER" means the management expense ratio as defined in the REITs Regulations;
+Term or abbreviation Meaning "the Act" means The Capital Markets Act, Chapter 485A of the Laws of Kenya, (Amended by Act No. 48 of 2013); "AGM" means Annual General Meeting; "CBD" means central business district; "CDSC" means Central Depository and Settlement Corporation Limited; "CED" means Civil Engineering Design (K) Ltd; "CGU" means Cash-Generating Unit; "CMA" or "Capital Markets Authority" or "Authority" means the Capital Markets Authority in Kenya established by statute (and includes any successor thereto (whether immediate or derivative); "Co-op Bank" means The Co-operative Bank of Kenya Limited; "Distribution Date" means date by which distributions to unitholders are required to be made, being 30 April annually; "Eligible Assets" means the eligible real estate and/or eligible cash investments that the ILAM Fahari Property Income Fund is permitted to invest in; "FVOCI" means fair value through other comprehensive income; "FVTPL" means fair value through profit or loss; "GLA" means gross lettable area, being the total area of a building that can be let to a tenant.
+GLA comprises primary GLA plus supplementary areas which include for example, storerooms, balconies, terraces, patios and signage/advertising areas dedicated for the use by the tenant and exclude basements and parking.
+Unless otherwise noted, any reference within the report to m2 is based on GLA; "IFRS" means the International Financial Reporting Standards; "ILAM" means ICEA LION Asset Management Limited "Independent Property Valuers" or "Valuer" means the independent property valuers of the I-REIT, as appointed from time to time on a 3-year cycle or in line with the independence rules per the Regulations; "I-REIT" means Income REIT; "KRA" means Kenya Revenue Authority; "Legal Advisor" means the legal advisor to the REIT, being Mboya Wangong'u and Waiyaki Advocates; Hamilton Harrison & Mathews Advocates; "LLP" means Limited Liability Partnership; "m2" or "sqm" means square metres; "MER" means the management expense ratio as defined in the REITs Regulations; "NAV" means net asset value, being the value of all the ILAM Fahari I-REIT's assets after subtracting the value of all of its liabilities as determined in accordance with the consolidated financial statements of ILAM Fahari I-REIT; "NSE" means Nairobi Securities Exchange Limited, approved as a securities exchange under the Act; "Registrar" means the registrar of REIT securities in relation to ILAM Fahari I-REIT, being CDSC Registrars Limited; OCI means Other Comprehensive Income